allielewis07/Employee-Tracker/README.md

   * Delete departments, roles, and employees

-* The command-line application should allow users to:
+* The command-line application should also allow users to:

   * Add departments, roles, employees